acbilson/chaos-content/plants/technology/build-your-own-ci-cd-pipeline.md

 ## Step 2: Server Configuration

 Now that I can use SSH I'm able to run my Ansible web/deployment server playbook.
 This playbook installs common admin programs, installs and configures my Nginx web server, and enables a firewall.
-It also installs podman, redis, and the glue scripts used for the CI/CD process, and the just cli from source.
+It also installs podman, redis, and the glue scripts used for the CI/CD process.

+{{< notice >}}
-> shoutout to Steve Owens for Ansible help with [Ansible Git Server Installation](https://opensource.com/article/17/8/ansible-environment-management).
+Shoutout to Steve Owens for Ansible help with <a href="https://opensource.com/article/17/8/ansible-environment-management">Ansible Git Server Installation</a>.
+{{< /notice >}}

 ## Step 3: Chaos Suite Installation